Key Takeaways

 In certain seasons or just on certain days, Dad may not be getting enough natural light, which could negatively impact his mood.
 Light therapy lamps could make great Father’s Day gifts for an elderly dad to help improve sleep and mood, according to research on light therapy.

-19. Set Up a Game Night
+20. Set Up a Game Night

-To get the entire family involved with ease, plan a couple hours to get together to play some of their favorite board or card games.
+To get the entire family involved with ease, plan a couple hours to get together to play some of Dad’s favorite board games or card games.
 Plan to incorporate a variety of engaging games for all family members, such as Monopoly, Clue, Scrabble, Trivial Pursuit, Snakes and Ladders, Dominoes, Yahtzee, or UNO.

-20. Visit Dad in Senior Living
+21. Visit Dad in Senior Living

 Some older dads may be in a senior living community, so an ideal Father’s Day present from their adult children might simply be coordinating a visit.
 Oftentimes, the best gift is quality time, so if you have multiple siblings, try to get everyone together at once to surprise them.
 Get all of Dad’s grandchildren together to do fun activities together too.